hyperknow/liferay-dxp-docker-compose/README.md

 ### Run

-Run the docker compose for DXP Cluster:
+Run the docker compose for DXP:

 ```
 docker-compose up -d